junie75/eStoreDatabaseSystem/README.md

  Adding an order <br><br> ![image](https://github.com/junie75/eStoreDatabaseSystem/blob/master/Images/orderAdded.png) <br> Deleting an order <br><br> ![image](https://github.com/junie75/eStoreDatabaseSystem/blob/master/Images/orderDeleted.png) <br><br> ***Note: For a full tutorial of the system, please visit the user manual section in the [project documentation](https://github.com/junie75/eStoreDatabaseSystem/blob/master/Documentation/eStoreProjectDocumentation.pdf).***
 5. **Change Password:** <br> The admin can also choose to change their password by clicking the change password button on the homescreen. <br> ![image](https://github.com/junie75/eStoreDatabaseSystem/blob/master/Images/changePW.png)

+## Acknowledgements

+The eStore database project builds upon concepts learned from the "Files and Databases" CS6320 course at St. Mary's University, San Antonio, Texas.
+This project was created throughout the Fall 2023 semester with group partners Emily Medlin and Faith Chapman.